 4. Examine Internal And External Components

 The internal examination will likely need to be done by a certified boiler inspector.
 This is also a good time to look for signs of leaking and cracking.
 If problems are found you will then need to contact a certified mechanical contractor to perform the needed repairs.
 The National Board of Boiler and Pressure Vessel Inspectors recommends fireside surfaces be swabbed with neutral mineral oil at this stage.
 This is to help prevent further corrosion.

 5. (Dry Layup Only) Close Up The Boiler

 For dry layup you will want to place a moisture absorbing material on a tray in both the steam and mud drums.
 This will help reduce the moisture in the air which will prevent corrosion.
-Nitrogen, desiccant or VPCI (Vapor Phase Corrosion Inhibitor) inside to prevent moisture and oxygen from ambient air corroding the boiler internals.
+Placing nitrogen, desiccant or VPCI (Vapor Phase Corrosion Inhibitor) inside prevent moisture and oxygen from corroding the boiler internals.
 Silica gel and quicklime are two common moisture absorbing materials commonly used.

 It is important to cover the boiler stack to prevent moisture build up during this stage as well.
 Be sure to inspect the boiler every 3 months (or more frequently depending on humidity) for active corrosion.

 6. (Wet Layup Only) Fill Boiler With Chemically Treated Water